Spongebobgao/mtportfolio/README.md

 # My Portfolio
 ## <a href="https://spongebobgao.github.io/myportfolio/index.html">Click to visit my website</a>
-This is a responsive potfolio, mainly used sass for the styling and javascript for some functionalities.
+This is a responsive portfolio, mainly used sass for the styling and javascript for some functionalities.